Lesson 2 - Conditional, Functions, User-input and Errors

 ImportantExercise

-Try the following code and understand what the error is:
+Try the following codes and understand what the error is:

 # Code A